Nakhchivan Autonomous Republic: In the Soviet Union

 As a constituent part of the Soviet Union, tensions lessened over the ethnic composition of Nakhchivan or any territorial claims regarding it.
 Instead, it became an important point of industrial production with particular emphasis on the mining of minerals such as salt.
 Under Soviet rule, it was once a major junction on the Moscow-Tehran railway line as well as the Baku-Yerevan railway.
 It also served as an important strategic area during the Cold War, sharing borders with both Turkey (a NATO member state) and Iran (a close ally of the West until the Iranian Revolution of 1979).

 Facilities improved during Soviet times.
 Education and public health especially began to see some major changes.
 In 1913, Nakhchivan only had two hospitals with a total of 20 beds.
 The region was plagued by widespread diseases including trachoma and typhus.
 Malaria, which mostly came from the adjoining Aras River, brought serious harm to the region.
 At any one time, between 70% and 85% of Nakhchivan's population was infected with malaria, and in the region of Norashen (present-day Sharur) almost 100% were struck with the disease.
 This situation improved dramatically under Soviet rule.
 Malaria was sharply reduced and trachoma, typhus, and relapsing fever were eliminated.

 During the Soviet era, Nakhchivan saw a great demographic shift.
 In 1926, 15% of the region's population was Armenian, but by 1979, this number had shrunk to 1.4%.
 Azeris made up 85% in 1926, but 96% in 1979 (leaving the small remainder mixed or other).
 Three factors were involved: the emigration of Armenians to the Armenian SSR, the immigration of Azeris from Armenia, and the birth rate of Azeris being higher than that of Armenians.

 Armenians in Nagorno-Karabakh noted similar though slower demographic trends and feared an eventual "de-Armenianization" of the area.
-When tensions between Armenians and Azeris were reignited in the late-1980s by the Nagorno-Karabakh conflict, Azerbaijan's Popular Front managed to pressure the Azerbaijan SSR to instigate a partial railway and air blockade against Armenia, while another reason for the disruption of rail service to Armenia were attacks of Armenian forces on the trains entering the Armenian territory from Azerbaijan, which resulted in railroad personnel refusing to enter Armenia.
+When tensions between Armenians and Azeris were reignited in the late-1980s by the Nagorno-Karabakh conflict, Azerbaijan's Popular Front managed to pressure the Azerbaijan SSR to instigate a railway and air blockade against Armenia, while another reason for the disruption of rail service to Armenia were attacks of Armenian forces on the trains entering the Armenian territory from Azerbaijan, which resulted in railroad personnel refusing to enter Armenia.
 This effectively crippled Armenia's economy, as 85% of the cargo and goods arrived through rail traffic.
 In response, Armenia closed the railway to Nakhchivan, thereby strangling the exclave's only link to the rest of the Soviet Union.
+The transportation and economic blockade against Armenia was later joined by Turkey in 1993 and has persisted to today.

 December 1989 saw unrest in Nakhchivan as its Azeri inhabitants moved to physically dismantle the Soviet border with Iran to flee the area and meet their ethnic Azeri cousins in northern Iran.
 This action was angrily denounced by the Soviet leadership and the Soviet media accused the Azeris of "embracing Islamic fundamentalism".